 \subsubsection{Collision avoidance}

-Our results show that DDL can predict human movements that have the behaviour of collision avoidance (Fig. \ref{fig:4}).
-As shown in Fig. \ref{fig:4}a, one person slows down to avoid a collision when he/she sees another person who is walking forward in front of him/her.
-Therefore, our proposed algorithm is able to imitate the one behaviour of collision avoidance by changing the speed.
+Our results show that DDL can predict human movements that have the behavior of collision avoidance (Fig. \ref{fig:4}).
+As shown in Fig. \ref{fig:4}a, one person slows down to avoid a collision when they see another person walking forward in front of them.
+Therefore, our proposed algorithm can imitate the one behavior of collision avoidance by changing the speed.

-In Fig. \ref{fig:4}b, when a group of people and another group of people walk in the opposite direction, they keep a certain social distance from each other to avoid collision, indicating that our proposed algorithm is able to generate the human motion trajectory that can avoid collision by maintaining the social distance.
+In Fig. \ref{fig:4}b, when a group of people and another group of people walk in the opposite direction, they keep a certain social distance from each other to avoid collision, indicating that our proposed algorithm can generate the human motion trajectory that can avoid collision by maintaining the social distance.

-We can see from Fig. \ref{fig:4}c that when a group of people see another group of people who are standing and a person who is walking in the opposite direction, they alter their respective walking directions to avoid collision with this group of people.
-It suggests that DDL is capable of capturing one property of changing directions for avoiding collision.
+We can see from Fig. \ref{fig:4}c that when a group of people see another group standing and a person walking in the opposite direction, they alter their respective walking directions to avoid collision with this group.
+It suggests that DDL can capture the property of changing directions to avoid a collision.